 Cairngorms Forests – where next?
-Tuesday 28th June 2016 PRESENTATIONS NOW AVAILABLE BELOW
+Tuesday 28th June 2016

 The Cairngorms National Park is celebrated for its outstanding woodland, from productive conifer plantations to ancient Caledonian pinewoods and diverse native broadleaf woodlands in the straths.
 This event at the Lonach Hall, Strathdon, brought together over 100 land owners, foresters, farmers, agents and others with an interest in Cairngorms forests and woodlands to hear a wide range of excellent speakers from the sector talk about why, where and how we can expand and enhance our woodland even further.

 James Hepburne Scott – Forest Carbon funding and the Tweed Forum